Calibrating Class Weights with Multi-Modal Information for Partial Video Domain Adaptation: Method

 To exploit cluster structures, we need to identify general patterns of video feature clusters.
 We focus on $k$-means but other clustering approaches can be used.
 More precisely, the $k$-means algorithm \cite{kmeans} learns a $d{\times}k$ centroid matrix $C$ and the cluster assignments $u_i$ for each video feature ${\bf f}_i$ by solving the following problem:

 Solving the problem provides a set of optimal cluster assignments $(u_i^\ast)_{i<n_t}$ and the centroid matrix $C^\ast$.
 The centroids are obtained following \cite{KMeans++} and the optimization of Eq.\ref{k-means} is performed following \cite{elkan}.
-Upon observation, we observe that with large domain shift and rather small $K$ values: \begin{itemize} \item Features of incorrect predictions are more likely to be located closer to centroids. \item Features of incorrect predictions are likely to form large clusters, and this becomes more obvious when there are more source classes and samples. \item Correct predictions with separable features are more likely to form independent smaller clusters, and they can be overly up-weighted because they are certain and numerous. \end{itemize} To exploit these observations, we conclude that down-weighing predictions with features closer to centroids can be beneficial to suppress label distribution, and the well-classified classes should not receive too much up-weighing.
-In line with these conclusions: we then propose the novel weighting scheme formulated as:
+Upon observation, we observe that with large domain shift and rather small $K$ values: \begin{itemize} \item Features of incorrect predictions are more likely to be located closer to centroids. \item Features of incorrect predictions are likely to form large clusters, and this becomes more obvious when there are more source classes and samples. \item Correct predictions with separable features are more likely to form independent smaller clusters, and they can be overly up-weighted because they are certain and numerous. \end{itemize} To exploit these observations, a counter-intuitive but effective way would be down-weighing predictions whose features are close to centroids.
+Moreover, to reduce the excessive up-weighing of well-classified classes, a cluster-relative weighting scheme would be more sensible.
+In line with these conclusions: we then propose a novel weighting scheme as: